TanaroSch/Clipboard-Regex-Replace-2/README.md

 -   **List Secret Names**: Shows a notification and logs the logical names of all secrets currently managed by the application (reads from the `secrets` map in `config.json`).
 It does *not* display the secret values.
 -   **Remove Secret...**: Prompts you to select one of the managed logical names.
 Upon confirmation, it removes the secret from the OS keychain/credential store and removes its entry from the `secrets` map in `config.json`. **This action cannot be undone.**

+## Adding Simple Rules via System Tray

+For common cases where you want to replace one specific piece of text with another, you can use the "Add Simple Rule..." option in the system tray menu.

+### How it Works

+1.  **Select Profile:** You'll first be asked to choose which existing profile you want to add the rule to.
+2.  **Enter Source Text:** Provide the exact text you want to find and replace.
+Any special characters you enter here will be treated literally (they won't act as regex commands).
+3.  **Enter Replacement Text:** Provide the text you want to replace the source text with.
+This can be empty if you want to delete the source text.
+4.  **Case Sensitivity:** You'll be asked (Yes/No) if the rule should be case-insensitive.
+    *   **Yes:** The rule will match the source text regardless of whether it's uppercase or lowercase (e.g., "source" would match "source", "Source", "SOURCE", etc.).
+This adds `(?i)` to the beginning of the generated regex.
+    *   **No:** The rule will only match the source text with the exact casing you entered.
+5.  **Rule Added:** The application constructs the appropriate regex rule (e.g., `(?i)My literal text` or `My literal text`) and adds it to the end of the selected profile's `replacements` list in your `config.json` file.
+The `preserve_case` option is automatically set to `false` for these simple rules.
+6.  **Reload Config:** After adding a rule, you should use the "Reload Configuration" menu item (or restart the application) for the new rule to become active.

+This provides a quick way to add basic replacements without manually editing the `config.json` file and escaping regex characters.
+For more complex patterns, you'll still need to edit the configuration file directly.

 ## Multiple Profile Support

 Clipboard Regex Replace supports multiple configuration profiles.
 Each profile can have its own set of replacement patterns and hotkey bindings.